Best times to travel on our roads

 Flexible working has become a part of working life for many following the impacts of the COVID-19 pandemic.
 This new flexibility includes increased fluidity regarding in-person attendance, varied start and finish times and other arrangements.

 But flexible working could also help prevent congestion returning to pre-pandemic levels or worse, and may even improve the efficiency of transport networks.
 For example, analysis of CityLink (Tullamarine Freeway) traffic in Melbourne shows that if 6% of motorists heading towards the city shifted their travel outside the busiest hours of 6am to 9am, traffic levels would be similar to those observed during school holidays and average speeds would increase by over 10 km/h.
-Find more detail about the best times to travel to avoid peak congestion on CityLink.

 We acknowledge that flexible working is an opportunity that is not available to everyone who works—but this trend (and employee expectations) may evolve over time as flexible working becomes standard across white-collar industries.

-Mobility trends data
+Urban mobility trends data

 For more information on how mobility has changed as a result of the pandemic, see link below.